On the Security & Privacy in Federated Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} improvements and research in Artificial Intelligence (AI) and Machine Learning (ML) opened a broad number of applications and opportunities~\cite{zhou2017machine}.
+Recent improvements and research in Artificial Intelligence (AI) and Machine Learning (ML) opened many applications and opportunities~\cite{zhou2017machine}.
 More concretely, ML is applied to different tasks, from medical use~\cite{fatima2017survey} to autonomous driving~\cite{grigorescu2020survey} and cybersecurity~\cite{ucci2019survey}.
 What is more, ML can be used in both offensive and defensive tasks.
 For example, ML has a defensive role, determining if the network traffic is legitimate or a file contains malware.
-ML has also been applied in offensive tasks, e.g., generating malicious content to bypass such defenses~\cite{anderson2017evading}.
+However, ML has also been applied in offensive tasks, e.g., generating malicious content to bypass such defenses~\cite{anderson2017evading}.
 In the same way, the usage of ML models in some critical scenarios, i.e., autonomous driving, requires safety measures for preventing accidents involving human lives~\cite{shafaei2018uncertainty}.
 Related to this, in the last three years, AI sector leaders, e.g., Google, Amazon, Microsoft, and Tesla, received attacks on their ML algorithms~\cite{kumar2020adversarial}, which are publicly available as Machine Learning as a Service for little cost.
-As such, improving the security and privacy of ML becomes an urgent and crucial task.
+As such, to improve the security and privacy of ML becomes an urgent and crucial task.